Deen-q/tweakforge/win-prefs/notes.md

 # Client-side Rendering vs Server-side Rendering
 tl;dr:
-- default to SSR, but you will always need both
+- aim to default to SSR, but you will always need both
 - bots cannot read JS, so rendering to client means they cant see content (literally a blank page in some cases)

 ## Server-Side Rendering (SSR)